Constantine the Great: Illness and death

 Although Constantine's death follows the conclusion of the Persian campaign in Eusebius's account, most other sources report his death as occurring in its middle.
 Emperor Julian (a nephew of Constantine), writing in the mid-350s, observes that the Sassanians escaped punishment for their ill-deeds, because Constantine died "in the middle of his preparations for war".
 Similar accounts are given in the Origo Constantini, an anonymous document composed while Constantine was still living, which has Constantine dying in Nicomedia; the Historiae abbreviatae of Sextus Aurelius Victor, written in 361, which has Constantine dying at an estate near Nicomedia called Achyrona while marching against the Persians; and the Breviarium of Eutropius, a handbook compiled in 369 for the Emperor Valens, which has Constantine dying in a nameless state villa in Nicomedia.
 From these and other accounts, some have concluded that Eusebius's Vita was edited to defend Constantine's reputation against what Eusebius saw as a less congenial version of the campaign.

 Following his death, his body was transferred to Constantinople and buried in the Church of the Holy Apostles, in a porphyry sarcophagus that was described in the 10th century by Constantine VII Porphyrogenitus in the De Ceremoniis.
 His body survived the plundering of the city during the Fourth Crusade in 1204 but was destroyed at some point afterwards.
+A fragment of a sarcophagus that is believed to be Constantine's is currently on display at the Istanbul Archaeology Museums.

 Constantine was succeeded by his three sons born of Fausta, Constantine II, Constantius II and Constans.
+His sons, along with his nephew Dalmatius, had already received one division of the empire each to administer as caesars; Constantine may have intended his successors to resume a structure akin to Diocletian's Tetrarchy.
 A number of relatives were killed by followers of Constantius, notably Constantine's nephews Dalmatius (who held the rank of caesar) and Hannibalianus, presumably to eliminate possible contenders to an already complicated succession.
 He also had two daughters, Constantina and Helena, wife of Emperor Julian.

-Legacy
+Assessment and legacy

 Constantine reunited the empire under one emperor, and he won major victories over the Franks and Alamanni in 306–308, the Franks again in 313–314, the Goths in 332, and the Sarmatians in 334.
 By 336, he had reoccupied most of the long-lost province of Dacia which Aurelian had been forced to abandon in 271.
 At the time of his death, he was planning a great expedition to end raids on the eastern provinces from the Persian Empire.

-In the cultural sphere, Constantine revived the clean-shaven face fashion of earlier emperors, originally introduced among the Romans by Scipio Africanus (236 - 183 BCE) and changed into the wearing of the beard by Hadrian (r.
-117 - 138).
-This new Roman imperial fashion lasted until the reign of Phocas (r.
-602 - 610) in the 7th century.
+In the cultural sphere, Constantine revived the clean-shaven face fashion of earlier emperors, originally introduced among the Romans by Scipio Africanus (236–183 BC) and changed into the wearing of the beard by Hadrian (r.
+117–138).
+With some departures, such as Julian the Apostate (r.
+360–363), this new Roman imperial fashion lasted until the reign of Phocas (r.
+602–610) in the 7th century.